begdiyarrr/begdiyarrr/README.md

-- 👋 Hi, I’m @begdiyarrr
+- 👋 Hi, my name's Begdiyar
+- 🐍 I code in Python
-- 👀 I’m interested in Data science
+- 🎯 I’m keen on Data science
-- 🌱 I’m currently learning ML
+- 📊 I’m currently learning Data Analytics (especially pandas, numpy, seaborn, matplotlib, SQL),
+- also I'm engaged in ML
+- ⚙️ In my repositoris collection you can meet some programs about analytics and neural networks

 <!---
 begdiyarrr/begdiyarrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.